This Glasgow-registered Regis 12/6 is one of the nicest "holidaysnaps" of a Regis in daily service.

 Several people have heard the story about a Regis being smuggled out of the Factory and being built in a garage workshop.
 This illegal act was discovered when the owner wanted spares and the chassis number quoted had not been issued by the Factory.
 The theft was then discovered.
 Perhaps this more than rumour was actually a car quoted in the 100901 - 100999 series before the Factory had actually reached those numbers!

 A four cylinder – Ten horsepower – car exists as chassis number 100121.
 This car was apparently a Show car at the 1935 Motor Show.
 It was owned by an ex-Factory Foreman, Mr Jacques of Bury, Lancashire and had quarter lights operated by small wheels instead of the sliding locks normally fitted to the Regis - similar sliding locks were fitted to Jaguar XJ 6’s until recently.
 The “wheel” operation of quarter lights was used by the German firm Borgward in their “Isabella” models of the 1950’s and early 60’s.
 Chassis 100039 (The late Ron Wilsdon’s car, ABY 690 had the same quarter light treatment.)
 Such an item on the Regis may have been included as an added “attraction” to patrons at a Motor Show similar to the “cutaway” cars at modern Shows and the chromed chassis used by Crossley for some of its larger models at earlier Motor Shows.
 Rumour has it that these latter items ended up as fill for the bomb craters within the Works during World War 2.
+What a terrible shame!

 In Australia, the Regis types were supplied without bodies since this reduced import duty for the imported chassis.
 Bodies were often supplied by Ruskin Motor Bodies of Melbourne but some of the Motor Show cars displayed at the Melbourne International Motor Show in June each year had bodies to the UK design and may have been fully imported vehicles.
 Ruskins at least, had a design of their own for the Regis body, similar bodies being also built on Triumph Gloria chassis.
 In the Coach and Motor Body Builder of Australia and New Zealand, a Trade Journal, a design is illustrated in a 1935 edition for a six-light body on a Regis chassis, again quite different from the UK outline (a four light design) and advertised as a “streamline” version.
 Unfortunately, there is no indication as to whether or not the design was actually built.
 In Australia, the Twelve horse power version of the Regis was sold as a 13/65, being a 12.9hp –close enough to 13 – giving 65 bhp.